laravel-enso/documentation/docs/packages/form-builder.md

 #### options
 - Is: optional
-- Type: array of objects
+- Type: array of objects | string
 - Applies to: `"select"`

-Is an array of options for that select element.
+If it is an array, it will be considered to be an array of options for that select element.
+If it is a simple string, it will be considered to be an Enum class name, and the builder will attempt to get the select values from the Enum.

 #### trackBy
 - Is: optional